goose-lang/goose/internal/examples/semantics/INTERFACES.md

 [X] Built method table as collection of methods, string, anyT (needs dynamic value) [] Sort order of methods
-[X] Use struct for collection of methods (use search field by name function), ie
+[-] Use struct for collection of methods (use search field by name function), ie

 ```
 (getMethod x.1 "Get" )